nats-io/nats-architecture-and-design/adr/ADR-42.md

 #### Pinning

 In pinning mode, user does not have to provide anything beyond `group`.
-Client needs to properly handle the `id` sent by the server.
-That applies only to ` Consume`.
-Fetch should not be supported in this mode.
-At least initially.
+Clients must track the `id` issued by the server and apply the rules below on every pull request:

 1. When client receives the `id` from the server via `Nats-Pin-Id` header, it needs to store it and use it in every subsequent pull request for this group.
 2. If client receives `423` Status error (`Nats-Pin-Id mismatch` or `Nats-Wrong-Pin-Id`), it should clear the `id` and continue pulling without it.